tuqire/rock-paper-scissors-react-redux/README.md

 # To Run Project Locally

-0. In terminal, run 'npm i && npm start'
+0. In terminal, run 'npm clean && npm start'
 0. Go to http://localhost:8087/

 # To Build Project